sttoracle/ORACASB/README.md

 **Make sure that you log out from this and other Salesforce accounts and clear the browser cache before continuing with the rest of the exercise.**

 #### **STEP 2**: Click on the "*Add an App*" menu item.
+> If you are following these instructions in the context of a workshop you may be signed into CASB, in exersise 1 , using the **shared** tenant credentials assigned to you.
+However , you should perform this exercise 2 using **your own Oracle Cloud Trial tenant account** .
+To accomplish this start a new private browsing window in your browser ( called incognito window in Chrome) and log into https://trial.palerra.net/  with the credentials of your free Oracle Cloud trial account .
+Now continue with step 2 in your own trial CASB account.

 ![](images/CASB/Add_App.jpg)